Cloud Computing Models (IaaS, PaaS & SaaS)

 In PaaS, the cloud service provides a computing platform, typically tied to a particular set of programming languages, tools, and applications.
 Generic operating system access (command line) is typically not permitted and the same virtual machines may be shared by multiple users.
 Typical examples include Google App Engine and many web hosting services.

 In SaaS, an application running in the cloud is offered as a service.
-The cloud service provider handles all infrastructure, upgrades, and provides the application software.
+The cloud service provider handles all infrastructure and upgrades and provides the application software.
 The customer basically just gets to use the software.
-The software may run in a customer-specific virtual machine, or multiple software instances may run in the same virtual machine, or the same application server instance could even serve multiple customers.
+The software may run in a customer-specific virtual machine, multiple software instances may run in the same virtual machine, or the same application server instance could even serve multiple customers.

 Software offered as a service is generally offered on a subscription basis - for example, the customer pays a monthly fee per user to use the software.
 However, not all software offered on a subscription basis is SaaS - these days it is increasingly common to offer even software run on customer premises as a typically annual subscription, as it provides lower initial costs for customers and higher and smoother run-rate income for vendors and their investors.